tylertitsworth/5th-age-srd/Classes/Wizard.md

 Abjuration

 **Effect:** You ward the nearby area against magical intrusion.
-The area cannot be scried on with divination spells, and it’s not possible to teleport into it.
+The area cannot be scryed on with divination spells, and it’s not possible to teleport into it.

 Wizards often use a ritual of this spell to protect their studies and towers against other wizards.